 Are CBD gummies legal?
-CBD Gummies are legal in all 50 states and several other countries as long as they abide by labeling laws and contain less than the federal legal limit of 0.3 % THC content.
+CBD Gummies are legal in all 50 states and several other countries as long as they abide by labeling laws and contain less than the federal legal limit of 0.3 % THC or less than 0.3 THC content.
 Cannabidiol derived from hemp, and hemp derivatives such as hemp seeds, biomass, and non-THC cannabinoids are legal under the regulations set forth by the 2014 Farm Bill.

-How can you tell if CBD gummies contain THC?
+How can you tell if CBD gummies or CBD products contain THC?

 CAUTION: A recent Penn study of cannabidiol products sold online found that under one-third were accurately labeled for cannabidiol content.